dmachard/dmachard.github.io/content/posts/0047-dns-tunneling-overview.md

 ---
-title: "DNS Tunneling: tools overview"
+title: "Mainstream DNS Tunneling tools overview"
 summary: "This post is an overview of some dns tunnneling tools with installation procedure."
 date: 2023-07-04T00:00:00+01:00
 draft: false